wp-plugins/wp-email-template/readme.txt

 * Gravity Forms - see the screen shots - looks sensational with the default Gravity style.
 * Contact Form 7 - see the screenshots
 * WP e-Commerce - applies the template to every store generated email to customers and admins
-* WooCommerce - by default the plugin ignores WooCommerce email output - but you can choose to apply your Wordpress Email Template to Woocomerce emails.
+* WooCommerce - Version 2.0 and backward compatible.
+By default the plugin ignores WooCommerce email output - but you can choose to apply your WordPress Email Template to all Woocomerce emails to give you consistant branding across your entire site.
 * WP Mail SMPT - WP Email Template does not interfere with the way any WordPress or any plugin handles email output - it just applies the template to any output content.
 * BackupBuddy - I love it when even my admin emails are branded - see the screenshots
+* Wordfence - Branded security emails - nice.

 Please let us know if you find a plugin that WP Email Template does not apply your template to that plugins email output.

+= Support =

+If you have any problem with setting up the Free lite version please post your support request here on the WordPress support forum.
+PLEASE if you have a problem DO NOT just give the plugin a bad star rating and review without first requesting support.
+Giving the plugin a bagging without affording us the opportunity to help solve the issue is in our opinion just not nice.

+Once you have the plugin installed and activated please refer to the [plugins comprehensive Online Documentation](http://docs.a3rev.com/user-guides/wordpress/wp-email-template/) and guide to setting up the WP Email Template plugin on your WordPress install.
+If you have questions - again please post them to the support forum here.

 = Pro Version =

-There is a Pro Version of this plugin with advanced styling functionality.
-See the plugins dashboard for details.
+When you install WP Email Template you will see on the admin panel all of the added styling options that upgrading to the PRO Version will activate.
+The plugin is designed so that upgrading is completely seamless.
+Nothing changes except all advanced styling options that you see on the Lite version inside the yellow border are activated.
+Many thousands of users find the Free version has all the features that they need and never upgrade.
+If you find you want the added styling functionality that you see on the plugins dashboard you can upgrade at any time, completely risk free.

 = Documentation =